Overview of HSG

 There is a possibility of a few complications resulting from the HSG.
 Mild cramping usually occurs when the dye flows inside your body.
 Even when the cramping is severe, it typically subsides within an hour following the procedure.
 Allergic reaction to the dye is rare.
 While slight vaginal bleeding is common for a couple of days after the procedure, you should report heavy bleeding or abdominal pain to your physician as soon as possible.

-You can approach the Arizona Center for Reproductive Endocrinology and Infertility, one of the best fertility clinics in Tucson, for a Hysterosalpingogram with full confidence.
+You can approach the Arizona Center for Reproductive Endocrinology and Infertility for a Hysterosalpingogram with full confidence.

 Call Us Today